-For several weeks I have been contemplating the phrase, Living Out An Almost Life.
+For a few years I have been contemplating the phrase, Living Out An Almost Life.

-It drives me out of my mind to even consider that I might be over mid-way toward the end of an almost life.
+It is beyond frustrating to even consider that I am over mid-way toward the end of an almost life.

-The greatest failure of life to me, would be to get to the end of your life and realize that you almost lived out the life you were supposed to live.
+The greatest failure of a life to me, would be to get to the end of your days and realize that you almost lived out the life you were destined to live out.

 How many phrases have we heard that apply to our almost existence.